 How would you feel if 40 year’s worth of retirement benefits disappeared?
 There are those who died from the shock.
 Then there are those who sought the services of Mr. Martin Lustgarten.
 A double citizenship, a career in investment banking and a brilliant mind define the man.

 He has a special place in his heart for retirees.
 Retirement is a goal.
 He believes ones needs help to achieve it.
 His financial and success model is simple; retirees need to become international investors.
 Diversifying across counties is frowned as spreading oneself too thin.
 However, he believes it can be done with a close financial eye.

 His model of spreading wealth across many countries reduces risk.
 He makes money from having a clear birds eye view of where the economy is going.
-Things may be going wrong in one country, according to the residents in the country.
 Taking the same experiences through a different looking glass could unearth avenues to make wealth beyond the imagination.